 In this paper we show that the benefit of using CRM and KM can be enhanced and the risk of failure reduced by integrating both approaches into a customer knowledge management (CKM) model.
 Managing relationships requires managing knowledge for the customer, knowledge about the customer and knowledge from the customer.
 KM takes the role of a service provider for CRM, managing the four knowledge aspects content, competence, collaboration and composition to satisfy customer requests within stated budget restrictions.
 The findings are based on literature analysis and six years of action research, supplemented by case studies and surveys.

 Gebert, Henning; Geib, Malte; Kolbe, Lutz; and Riempp, Gerold, "Towards Customer Knowledge Management: Integrating Customer Relationship Management and Knowledge Management Concepts" (2002).
-ICEB 2002 Proceedings.
+ICEB 2002 Proceedings (Taipei, Taiwan).
 86.